-Our multidisciplinary care teams include endocronologists, oncology surgeons, nuclear medicine physicians, medical and radiation oncologists, radiologists, pathologists, pharmacists and advanced practice nurses with expertise in thyroid cancers.
-As specialists, our teams develop groundbreaking surgeries, medical treatments and surveillance algorithms that produce better outcomes and are adopted by other leading cancer centers.
+Our multidisciplinary care teams include endocrinologists , head and neck and endocrine surgeons, nuclear medicine physicians, medical and radiation oncologists, radiologists, pathologists, pharmacists and advanced practice nurses with expertise in thyroid cancers.
+As specialists, our teams strive to develop groundbreaking treatments and surveillance algorithms with the goal to improve patient outcomes and impact the standard of care.

 The benefits of our multidisciplinary and highly experienced teams include:

-- Access to doctors and surgeons who rank among the top cancer experts in the world.
+- Access to renowned doctors who rank among the top cancer experts in the world.

-- Monthly review of patient cases by the full team of experts.
+- Monthly review of patient cases by a multi-disciplinary team of experts.

 - Coordinated scheduling for appointments among various specialties.